Ohio State vs. UCLA Women's Basketball Predictions & Picks - December 18

 Ohio State Schedule Analysis

-- The Buckeyes' signature win of the season came against the Penn State Lady Lions, a top 50 team (No. 36), according to our computer rankings.
-The Buckeyes registered the 94-84 home win on December 10.
+- The Buckeyes' best victory of the season came against the Penn State Lady Lions, a top 50 team (No. 36), according to our computer rankings.
+The Buckeyes claimed the 94-84 home win on December 10.

-- Ohio State has the most Quadrant 2 victories in the country (four).
+- Ohio State has the most Quadrant 2 wins in the nation (four).

 Get tickets for any college basketball game this season at Ticketmaster!